Skip to content

 Your application owns identity, business rules, authorization, gating, side effects, human overrides, and final judgment.

-STATE ≠ OUTCOME
+STATE IS NOT OUTCOME

 Most boundary failures begin when a system treats a readable fact as if it were an executable decision.